NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 - **/GiveMeARandomChuckNorrisQuote**:

-  - Make a call to the chuck noris api and return a random chuck noris quote using axios (https://api.chucknorris.io)
+  - Make a call to the chuck noris api and return a random chuck noris quote.
+The API can be found here: (https://api.chucknorris.io)

 - **/ListAllGameOfThronesEpisodesBySeason**: